 Low-income residents in individually metered multifamily units will be eligible for all measures provided in the Low-Income Assessment, but specific measures may require landlord approval.
-Common space in multifamily building will be treated separately through PPL Electric Utilities' Non-Residential Program.
-Multifamily buildings' eligibility requirements are not affected by the number of living units in the
+Common space in multifamily buildings will be treated separately through PPL Electric Utilities' Non-Residential Program.
+Multifamily buildings' eligibility requirements are not affected by the number of living units in the buildings.
+PPL Electric Utilities also will provide the same measures available under the Low-Income Program inside the tenant units of low-income residents in master-metered multifamily buildings at no direct cost to the building owners or those tenants, subject to: (1) the measures' eligibility qualifications; (2) landlord approval; (3) available program funds; (4) the overall Low-Income Program acquisition cost;

-&lt;sup>21 Under Low-Income Assessment, individually metered and master-metered low-income multifamily residences are eligible for the same measures as individually metered single family low-income residences.
+&lt;sup>22 Under Low-Income Assessment, individually metered and master-metered low-income multifamily residences are eligible for the same measures as individually metered single family low-income residences.
 Individually metered manufactured homes are also eligible for the same measures as any other type of individually metered home receiving services from Low-Income Assessment as long as they meet income guidelines.

-buildings.
-PPL Electric Utilities also will provide the same measures available under the Low-Income Program inside the tenant units of low-income residents in master-metered multifamily buildings at no direct cost to the building owners or those tenants, subject to: (1) the measures' eligibility qualifications; (2) landlord approval; (3) available program funds; (4) the overall Low-Income Program acquisition cost; and (5) a limit on cumulative spending of \$2.0 million in direct costs during Phase IV.
+and (5) a limit on cumulative spending of \$2.0 million in direct costs during Phase IV.
 All delivery channels are subject to available funding and must fall within the overall acquisition cost of the program.